- General

 Show Default Screen Saver: #

-If you disable this, the default background wallpaper of the Zoapi with the instructions to connect will not be displayed as part of the slid show if digital signage/screen saver is configured for the Hub.
-If no digital signage image is configured then default wallpaper will be displayed even if this setting is disabled.
+If you disable this, the default background wallpaper of the Zoapi Hub with the instructions to connect will not be displayed as part of the slid show if digital signage/screen saver is configured for the Hub.
+If no digital signage is configured, then default wallpaper will be displayed even if this setting is disabled.

 Default Value: Enabled